 - 1. Learn the important role fiber plays in the diet. - 2.
 Learn the difference between insoluble and soluble fibers. - 3.
-Understand that the MyPlate guidelines must be followed in order to consume the adequate amount of fiber per day. - 4.
-Be able to provide sources of high fiber foods.
+Understand that the Choose My Plate must be followed in order to reach the fiber goal each day. - 4.
+Be able to list foods that are high in fiber.